Glaucoma monitoring & Laser

 Let us explain with the simple example of a kitchen sink at your home.

 There is a tap through which you can fill the sink, and there is a drain through which water can leave the sink.
 If the drain is blocked, water accumulates in the sink.
 Similarly, in your eye, there is an area which produces a clear fluid called the aqueous humour, which circulates inside the eye and provides oxygen and nourishment to the internal structures.
-Likewise, there is a small drainage channel through which all the waste products from inside the eye are drained.
-It is a sieve-like structure called the trabecular meshwork.
-In glaucoma, this passage or the drainage channel is blocked, either at its entrance or beyond.
-Unlike your kitchen sink, the eye is a closed structure, so excess water cannot overflow.
-This causes pressure in your eye to build up.
-This increased pressure causes damage to the optic nerve when it is called glaucoma.
-If it hasn’t caused damage yet, we call it Ocular Hypertension.

 When the block is at the entrance it is called Narrow Angle Glaucoma or Angle Closure Glaucoma.
 When the blockage is not at the entrance, but beyond, somewhere inside, we call it Open Angle Glaucoma.